hamza-faroooq/Swift-CustomAlertManager/README.md

 ```

-One thing is to keep in mind is when *isDismissingDialogForFirstButton* is set to *false* and you used the callback method, then you have to remove alert manually from your callback function like above
+One thing is to keep in mind is when *isDismissingDialogForFirstButton* is set to *false* and you used the callback method, then you have to remove custom alert manually from your callback function like above

 ### Double button usage with only first button callback